16 Redstone Parade NE

 Most sellers interview Realtors by gut feel.
 These questions force agents to show their work instead of just their personality.

 Any agent can claim local expertise.
-Actual sold data in your neighbourhood - with days on market and list-to-sale price ratios - is the proof.
+Actual sold data in your neighbourhood - with days on market and list-to-sale price ratios - is the results.
 If they can't produce it quickly, they don't have it.

 Agents who consistently overprice to win the listing - then chase the market with reductions - will have a noticeably lower ratio than agents who price accurately the first time.
 Ask for the number.